 - Best for dry feet

-- The O’Keeffe’s Healthy Feet is the ideal remedy for severely dry feet.
+- Eucerin Dry Skin Intensive Foot Cream is the ideal remedy for severely dry feet.
 It was designed to stimulate the natural healing process of the skin by hydrating it and regulating the pH balance.
-What makes this cream one of the best selling products is not only the fact that it is cost-effective, but the concentration of ingredients from which it is made, especially the high level of glycerine.
+What makes this cream one of the best selling products is not only the fact that it is cost-effective, but the concentration of ingredients from which it is made, especially 10% concentration of urea and lactate, the body's own natural moisturisers.

 - Our rating: